-Guidelines for Property Acquisitions - The Manager, as the entity with the authority to carry on the business of the Limited Partnership with full power and authority to administer, manage, control, and operate the business of the Limited Partnership, will comply with the following general guidelines in acquiring Properties:
+Guidelines for Property Acquisitions - The General Partner, which has the authority to carry on the business of the Limited Partnership with full power and authority to administer, manage, control, and operate the business of the Limited Partnership, intends to comply with the following general guidelines in acquiring properties:

-- (a) to seek out quality residential and commercial revenue-producing Properties in the Trust Region with positive cash flow; - (b) when appropriate, make value-added enhancements to the Properties; and - (c) when appropriate, to develop capital properties as income-producing real estate for long-term investment.
-Any such development would be limited to 20% Gross Asset Value.
+- (a) to seek out quality residential and commercial revenue-producing properties in the Trust Region with positive cash flow; - (b) when appropriate, make value-added enhancements to the Properties; and - (c) when appropriate, to develop capital properties as income-producing real estate for long-term investment.
+Any such development is expected to be limited to 20% Gross Asset Value.

-Title to the Properties - The Limited Partnership intends to have title to each of the Properties registered in the name of a nominee company, which will own such title as nominee, bare trustee and agent for the Limited Partnership.
+Title to the Properties - The Limited Partnership intends to have title to each of the Properties registered in the name of a nominee company, which will own such property as nominee, bare trustee and agent for the Limited Partnership.